Energy bills predicted to drop in autumn

 The energy price cap limits how much suppliers can charge households for each unit of energy they use.

-But bills remain far higher than before Russia's invasion of Ukraine.
+But bills still remain far higher than before Russia's invasion of Ukraine.

 Kate Mulvaney, senior consultant at Cornwall Insight, told the BBC's Today programme that while wholesale energy prices had been falling, the drop in bills from October will probably be a little less than consumers were hoping for.